CVCFDevTeam/Family-Registration/README.md

 ## Test Our Version

-Feel free to navigate to https://johnlha.github.io to see our current design in action.
+Feel free to navigate to https://johnlha.github.io to test out the current design.

 For test payment, use:
 1. card number: 4242 4242 4242 4242